raspberrypilearning/your-codeclub-story-leader/en/step_2.md

 --- task ---

-Collect all the files into one folder, either online or on a USB, ready to upload to NotebookLM.
+Collect all the files into one folder, ready to upload to NotebookLM.
 ![](images/files.png)

 --- /task ---